- Schools -

 Auditions for the annual school production, which s a highlight of the College calendar, present students with different performance challenges and opportunities.
 Students are involved right across the board assisting with marketing, set design and construction, lighting, ushering, program sales, make-up, back stage tasks and performing in the live orchestra.

 Horse owners are encouraged to join the College Equestrian Team that competes in a variety of interschool events throughout the region.
 Team training days are held to provide young riders with professional tuition and horsemanship skills.
-Newhaven College hosts an Interschool Showjumping Event at the Ayr Hill Equestrian Centre in Clyde each year.
+Newhaven College hosts an Interschool Showjumping Event each year.

 Science Club is a lunchtime interest group that meets each Thursday in the Middle School Science laboratory.
 Students from Year 5 to 8 can participate in a different science activity each week, having fun and making new friends along the way.
 Some of the activities are suggested by the students themselves, fostering an environment of curiosity and enquiry.